Moore's Ford lynchings: Grand jury testimony remains sealed

-Researcher Anthony Pitch, author of The Last Lynching: How a Gruesome Mass Murder Rocked a Small Georgia Town (2016), located the sealed grand jury testimony in the National Archives.
+Researcher and author Anthony Pitch located the sealed grand jury testimony in the National Archives.
 He sued to have the records unsealed.
-Despite government opposition, a federal appeals court initially upheld his request.
-The US Department of Justice under the Attorney General William Barr asked for a rehearing in the court of appeal, maintaining that to open the testimony would undermine the confidentiality of a grand jury investigation.
-U.S. law permits grand jury testimony to be unsealed in "exceptional circumstances".
+Despite government opposition, a federal court ruled in his favor, and on February 11, 2019, the United States Court of Appeals for the Eleventh Circuit, in a 2–1 decision, affirmed the lower court's ruling that the transcripts of the grand jury proceedings should be released.
+The Trump administration's Department of Justice under Attorney General William Barr asked for a rehearing in the court of appeal, maintaining that to open the testimony would undermine the confidentiality of a grand jury investigation.
+US law permits grand jury testimony to be unsealed in "exceptional circumstances".

 Juliet Sorensen, a professor at Northwestern Law, argued in 2019:

-“If this isn’t an exceptional circumstance, what is?
-It’s now 73 years in the past.
-Surely, no targets of the investigation are still living.
-I don’t believe that granting the release of the records in this case will open the door to courts ordering grand jury record disclosures willy-nilly.”

-Atanya L. Hayes, the granddaughter of the Malcoms, argued: “It made me really disappointed in our judicial system and FBI and all the people who were supposed to protect us.
+Atanya L. Hayes, the granddaughter of the Malcoms, argued: "It made me really disappointed in our judicial system and FBI and all the people who were supposed to protect us.
 You should not be able to enjoy that good reputation.
 Dead or alive, good or bad, the truth needs to be known".

-On March 27, 2020, an appeals court in Atlanta ruled in favor of the federal government and ordered the records sealed permanently.
+On March 27, 2020, an appeals court in Atlanta ruled in favor of the federal government and ordered that the records remain sealed permanently.

 In an editorial on April 26, 2020, the Toledo Blade condemned the 8–4 decision of the appeals court, stating:

-"There is no good reason to keep the grand jury transcripts and other evidence about the lynching sealed.
-The courts should make this information available to the public.
-The blood of the victims calls out for disclosure.
-Their suffering must not be forgotten.
-If disclosure causes political or personal reputations to suffer, so be it."